Disputes and Fraud

 Account Takeover

-Account takeover is a situation where someone gains control of an existing credit account without the consumer's permission.
+Account takeover means a situation where someone gains control of an existing credit account without the consumer's permission.

 Chargeback

-A chargeback is a card-network reversal process used when a borrower disputes a transaction and the issuer pushes the claim back through the payment system.
+Card-network dispute reversal process used when an issuer pushes a challenged transaction back through the payment system.

 Credit Freeze

-A credit freeze restricts access to a consumer's credit report for most new credit checks.
+Credit freeze means a restriction that limits access to a consumer's credit report for most new credit checks.

 Credit Lock

-A credit lock is a bureau-controlled tool used to restrict or manage new-credit access to a consumer's file.
+Credit lock means a bureau-controlled tool used to restrict or manage new-credit access to a consumer's file.

 Disputes and Fraud